Miguel Iglesias

-Miguel Iglesias Pino de Arce was born on 11 June 1830 in Cajamarca, Peru, and died on 7 November 1909 in Lima, Peru.
-He was a Peruvian soldier, general, and politician who served as the 26th President of Peru (Regenerator President of the Republic) from 1882 to 1885.
+Miguel Iglesias Pino de Arce (11 June 1830 – 7 November 1909) was a Peruvian soldier, general, and politician from Cajamarca, Peru who served as the 26th President of Peru (Regenerator President of the Republic) from 1882 to 1885.

-Life
+Early life and family

 The original name of his family was de la Iglesia.
 He was a descendant of a line of Catalans from the town of Solivella.
 His father left for Peru in the early 19th century to join three uncles on Iglesias's mother's side who had founded the Chota silver mine, near the town of Cajamarca, in the county of the same name, in northern Peru, in 1780.
 Lorenzo Iglesias Espinach became both the heir of his uncles and sub-prefect of Cajamarca; he was a friend of Simón Bolívar, who stayed with him in Cajamarca and was one of the groups of dissident Spanish colonists who supported independence from Spain.
 In 1820, Lorenzo Iglesias married Rosa Pino, and their son, Miguel, was born ten years later.

-Miguel Iglesias Pino, later General and President, inherited a 250000 acre estate from his forebears as well as lucrative silver mines.
+Miguel Iglesias Pino, inherited a 250000 acre estate from his family as well as lucrative silver mines.
 His power in the town of Cajamarca and the surrounding area was that of a feudal magnate, and he had been recruiting troops with his own money—effectively a private army—since the war with Spain in 1866.
-He had been one of the senior army officers present at the Peruvian victory on the "Dos de Mayo," was given the rank of Colonel, and was named Prefect of Cajamarca.
+He had been one of the senior army officers present at the Peruvian victory in the Battle of Callao and for his efforts was promoted to the rank of Colonel, and was named Prefect of Cajamarca.
 In 1874, Iglesias initiated a revolution against the government of President Manuel Pardo and proclaimed himself the political and military Chief of the North.
 Even though Iglesias's rebellion was a failure, he was not brought to account because no one in Lima dared to confront the power of Iglesias in Cajamarca.
 Thus, Iglesias managed to consolidate his position in his northern Peruvian fiefdom.
-When war broke out in 1879 between a coalition of Peru allied with Bolivia and Chile, Iglesias commenced raising a new private militia.